jantumajer/VSLite_CZnetwork/README.md

 Normalized Difference Vegetation Index for each site for the 2000-2023 period.

 ### Outputs
 A standard set of outputs of the VS-Lite model for a baseline calibration period and four scenarios of future climate change.
-For each site and simulation, the `.Rda` file stores a list with the following tables/arrays:
+For each site and simulation, the `.Rda` file stores a list with the following tables and variable:

 - **mod.trw** Modeled tree-ring width chronology
 - **gT** Matrix of simulate partial growth rates to temperature